ICPI/DIV/StyleGuide/ICPI_Style_Guide.md

 ICPI aims to create a cohesive branding style within PEPFAR to make it clear what products and visuals are produced in our shop.
-The rest of this Style Guide will layout the aims of our orgnazation.
-It’s important to recognize that what is expounded upon below are best pratices and a broader guide, these are not manditory rules to follow.
+The rest of this Style Guide will layout the aims of our organization.
+It’s important to recognize that what is expounded upon below are best practices and a broader guide, these are not mandatory rules to follow.

 ### COLOR

-ICPI DIV has put together a number of different colors pallettes to use with visualizations.
+ICPI DIV has put together a number of different colors palettes to use with visualizations.

 ![ICPI Colors](RefImages/icpi_colors.png)

-There are four different palettes, including a grascale one.
-The primary colors that should be used are the **first two within each color palette** in the table above; the remainer are secondary colors.
+There are four different palettes, including a gray scale one.
+The primary colors that should be used are the **first two within each color palette** in the table above; the remainder are secondary colors.
 While there are multiple options, the preference, in order to boost consistency, would be to use **Autumn Woods**.